onap/policy-parent/docs/clamp/acm/acm-user-guide.rst

 #.
 Set participantId and supportedElementType by properties file or by parameter environment.
 #.
 Set a delay for each operation at runtime by Rest-Api.
 #.
 Set success or fail for each operation at runtime by Rest-Api.
-#. update composition outProperties and send to ACM-runtime by Rest-Api.
+#.
+Update composition outProperties and send to ACM-runtime by Rest-Api.
-#. read all AC Definition inProperties/outProperties information by Rest-Api.
+#.
+Read all AC Definition inProperties/outProperties information by Rest-Api.
-#. update useState, operationalState and outProperties and send to ACM-runtime by Rest-Api.
+#.
+Update useState, operationalState and outProperties and send to ACM-runtime by Rest-Api.
-#. read all AC instance elements information by Rest-Api.
+#.
+Read all AC instance elements information by Rest-Api.
-#. log of all information for each operation.
+#.
+Log of all information for each operation.
+#.
+Set the 'AcElementListenerV' version by properties file.

 Mock a participant using docker-compose
 ---------------------------------------